valid

 Some things to note here:

-• We’ve encoded the 1-6 pokemon by using TS tuple syntax.
-The ? allows for optional pokemon slots!
+- We’ve encoded the 1-6 pokemon by using TS tuple syntax.
+The

-• We’re returning just a simple JS object.
+when we’re dealing with strongly typed functions as opposed to open-ended hierarchical config (or HTML). - We’re returning just a simple JS object.
 I looked into building YAML directly via AST, and unfortunately hit some obstacles due to types being out of date.
 Since my main mission here is type-safe config and not a JS -> YAML React Reconciler, we’re going to cheat (as SPOILED above!).
 Turns out it’s very easy to convert JSON to YAML!

 These “rules” in use look like this: